Tickets & Reservations

 I already have an admission ticket

-In that case, go here to reserve a date and arrival time for your visit.
+In that case, you have to reserve an arrival time for your visit.
 You will then receive an email confirming your reservation.
 Be sure to bring your admission ticket and proof of your reserved arrival time with you to the museum.

 Types of admission tickets include: